SonyCSLParis/diffariff-nime-companion/index.md

 ### Zero-Shot Slider

-After generating an accompaniment for a context, based on a text or audio reference, we can adjust the generated accompaniment in arbitrary ways using the "zero-shot slider": We can freely define
+After generating an accompaniment for a context, based on a text or audio reference, we can adjust the generated accompaniment in arbitrary ways using the "zero-shot slider": We define the meaning of the left and right slider positions by writing two (opposing) text prompts, and adjust the generated accompaniment in the direction of the left or right prompts by moving the slider.

 <table class="tg">
 <tbody>
   <tr>